springfall2008/batpred/docs/apps-yaml.md

 Predbat can either get historical data (house load, import, export and PV generation) directly from GivTCP or it can obtain it from the GivEnergy cloud.
 Unless you have a specific reason to not use the GivTCP data (e.g. you've lost your GivTCP data), its recommended to use GivTCP.

-### Data from GivTCP
+### Data from Home assistant

-The following configuration entries in `apps.yaml` are pre-configured to automatically use the appropriate GivTCP sensors.
+The following configuration entries in `apps.yaml` are pre-configured to automatically use the appropriate sensors.

 If you have a 3-phase electricity supply and one inverter (and battery) on each phase then you will need to add one line for the load, import, export and PV sensors for each of the 3 phases.